MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-web-console.md

     - [PowerShell widget](manage-create-web-dashboard-posh.md)

-3. Perform create, edit and delete operations on the widgets.
+3. Perform create, edit, and delete operations on the widgets.

 4. Create or edit these widgets and scope by objects or groups.